 Each cohort begins the program in the fall semester.
 Students earn their degrees in just 12 months over 3 semesters.Close

-The MS in Health Law and Strategy program is a 30-credit MS degree for professionals, incorporating both online courses and hybrid-learning modules.
+The MS in Health Law and Strategy program is a 30-credit master of science management degree for professionals, incorporating both online courses and hybrid-learning modules.
 Over 12 months, students will attend three residential sessions.
-There will also be one day at the end of the third semester for Capstone presentations.
 For more information please visit our Program Overview page.